 Switch tier list

-These will be the ideal switch Pokémon.
+These will be the ideal switch Pokémon in Pokémon Go’s Great League competition.
 These are normally in your second or third slot and will be the Pokémon you swap out when using your first or final Pokémon to protect against specific counters for your team.

 The Switch Pokémon will be the one causing quite a bit of damage that you can swap to prevent your Lead or Closer Pokémon from taking an attack.
 If you’re trying to save your Lead Pokémon from fainting from a straight battle, you can move your Switch Pokémon on, and they can do some serious damage.
-You want to reserve at least one shield for this choice or two if you’re more comfortable with your bulky Lead Pokémon.
+You want to reserve at least one shield for this choice or two if you’re more comfortable with your bulky Lead Pokémon in Pokémon Go.

 Closer tier list

-The Pokémon in the Closer position in your Battle League team will be the final Pokémon you use against your opponent.
+The Pokémon in the Closer position will be the final Pokémon you use against your opponent in Pokémon Go’s Great League.
 It needs to be a hybrid of being a bulky Pokémon and has enough power to defeat the final choice of your opponent.

 Your Closer Pokémon will want to have a high amount of defense and stamina, but you don’t want to forget about making sure they have a decent amount of attack power, either.
-That’s what makes Registeel, Regice, and Regirock some of the best Pokémon to fill this role.
+That’s what makes Registeel, Regice, and Regirock some of the best Pokémon to fill this role in Pokémon Go.
 They’re incredibly robust and have a good series of charged attacks to destroy opponents.
 In addition, your Closer Pokémon should not require any shields to be useful.